-Figure 4(b) shows the breakdown of the gain achieved by FT-Pro.
-The benefit of FT-Pro comes from two parts: one is to take preventive migration to avoid imminent failures, and the other is to skip unnecessary checkpoints when failure impact is low.
+to take preventive migration to avoid imminent failures, and the other is to skip unnecessary checkpoints when the failure impact is low.
 The figure indicates that the benefit achieved by selective checkpointing is relatively low.
 This is caused by the fact that we use an optimal frequency for checkpointing, thereby resulting in few chances for FT-Pro to skip unnecessary checkpoints.
-Obviously, failure avoidance through preventive migration dominates, especially when the computing scale is large.
-For instance, when the number of computation nodes is set to 16, 68% of the gain comes from proactive migrations.
-The percentage increases to nearly 100% when the computation scale is increased beyond 160.
-We observe the similar pattern in our case studies (see Section VI).
-This suggests that to fully utilize failure prediction, taking proactive actions, in addition to skipping unnecessary checkpoints, is essential for reducing performance loss caused by potential failures.
+Obviously, failure avoidance through preventive migration dominates the gain, especially when the computing scale is large.
+For instance, when the number of computation nodes is set to 16, 68 percent of the gain comes from proactive migrations.
+The percentage increases to nearly 100 percent when the computation scale is increased beyond 160.
+We observe a similar pattern in our case studies (see Section 6).
+This suggests that to fully utilize failure prediction, taking proactive actions, in addition to skipping unnecessary checkpoints, is essential for reducing the performance loss caused by potential failures.

-2) Impact of Spare Nodes: In this set of simulations, we investigate the sensitivity of FT-Pro to the allocation of spare nodes.
+5.3.2 Impact of Spare Nodes

+In this set of simulations, we investigate the sensitivity of FT-Pro to the allocation of spare nodes.

-Figure 5 presents $Time\Reduction$ and $SU\Reduction$ achieved by FT-Pro over periodic checkpointing, where the number of spare nodes $N_S$ is ranging between 1 and 16.
-There are two curves in each plot, showing the result with the number of computation nodes set to 64 and 128 respectively.
+Fig. 5 presents the Time_Reduction and SU_Reduction achieved by FT-Pro over periodic checkpointing, where the number of spare nodes N_S is ranging between 1 and 16.
+There are two curves in each plot, showing the result with the number of computation nodes set to 64 and 128, respectively.

-As shown in Figure 5(a), although the improvement on $Time\Reduction$ becomes less obvious as the number of spare nodes increases, it grows monotonically with the increasing number of spare nodes.
+As shown in Fig. 5a, although the improvement on Time_Reduction becomes less obvious as the number of spare nodes increases, it grows monotonically with the increasing number of spare nodes.
 With more spare nodes allocated, FT-Pro can more effectively avoid simultaneous failures.
 In other words, if time is the only concern, then allocating more spare nodes definitely helps.
 A better performance is achieved with the 128-node setting, as compared to the 64-node setting.
 The main reason is that the larger a computation is, the higher chance the application has to experience failures and the more amount of work loss can be introduced in case of failures.
 As a result, FT-Pro has more opportunities to provide improvement.